 He has had a lifelong obsession with George Orwell, who has provided constant succour over the years and shaped much of his political outlook.
-Consequently, he has spent many futile hours with stopwar.org.uk railing against the lies and prevarications of the political establishment.
-It was, of course, to no avail, but he has not given up hope!
+Graham Greene is another favourite author and he was very impressed with Pico Iyer’s memorable and haunting book, The Man Within My Head

-When not reading, he has a Scorsese-like compulsion for cinema, especially films from the 1930s, 40s, and 50s.
-He is also very fond of the Iranian director Majid Majidi.
+When not reading, he has a Scorsese-like compulsion for cinema, especially films from the 1930s, 40s, and 50s and film noir from the same period

 Travel is another passion and his favourite cities include Prague, Muscat and Delhi.
 Despite the many rigours, he has been constantly drawn to return to India.

-Contrary to all pre-conceived notions, he is, in fact, Hindu – which may explain his bizarre fascination with impe rialists like Sir Richard Burton, T. E Lawrence, Arthur Conan Doyle and Rudyard Kipling.
+It helps nurture his bizarre fascination with imperialists like Sir Richard Burton, T. E Lawrence, Arthur Conan Doyle and Rudyard Kipling.

 14 Responses to “Sean Badal”